PascalLG/nubo-hs/README.md

 * Synchronise file permissions (currently all files are created with the default umask)
 * Do not resolve symlinks that point to another location into the same drive
 * Check if a new version of the application is available before each invocation (both client and server side)
-* Fix/improve the progress bar when uploading/downloading large files
 * Refactor using the more robust Path package for filename handling instead of System.Filepath
 * Refactor the Archive module so it can be unit tested
 * Create a macOS application to encapsulate the command line into a nice GUI
-* Improve the Windows version and provide an MSI installer
 * Improve the web installer (permissions problems sometimes arise when installing over an old version + there is currently no migration of the database in this case)
 * Write a better documentation :-)